 Byrdseed and Growth

-When I started Byrdseed, there was pushback from some folks at my district.
+When I started writing at Byrdseed, there was pushback from some folks at my district.
 This was when I started moving up a level or two.
-I knew that Byrdseed was important.
-I decided I wasn’t going to stop writing because it made some people uncomfortable.
+I knew that sharing my experiences in the classroom was important.
+I decided I wasn’t going to stop writing and speaking because it made some people uncomfortable.

 So I wrote.
 I traveled.
-I developed products.
+Eventually I quit my secure job as as teacher.
 I started to take more social and professional risks.
+I started putting on my own events.
 And, what amazed me, is that it started to become a bit… addicting.
-I now feel the need to keep taking on newer, bigger risks.
+I now feel the need to take on newer and bigger risks.

 I’m very glad I didn’t stay compliant.